oforero/udaicty-golang-crm/README.md

 ## How to run

-To be able to run the application from the source code, the first step is to install all the required libraries:
+The following commands assume you are trying to run the application in a terminal, from the `src` subfolder.

+The first step is to install all the required libraries:

 ```
+$ cd src
 $ go get -u -v -f all
 ```